gdalba/gdalba.github.io/README.md

 This website is built using Jekyll and GitHub Pages, with a responsive design that works well on desktop and mobile devices.
 The site is regularly updated with new content, publications, and outreach activities.

+I am not knowledgeable on things such as javascript or html, I am supported heavily by AI-assisted coding in this project.
+Mainly [Claude 3.7 Sonnet](https://www.anthropic.com/news/claude-3-7-sonnet).

 ## Acknowledgements

 The website is based on the [academic-homepage](https://github.com/luost26/academic-homepage) template, which has been customized to suit my needs.
 Many thanks to the original creator of this excellent template!